- Home

 The development team needs the following broad skillset:

-- Blockchain distributed apps (DApps) and smart contracts – to build the decentralized framework that will oversee the decentralized storage solution including enforcing contracts.
+• Blockchain decentralized apps (DApps) and smart contracts – to build the decentralized framework that will oversee the decentralized storage solution, including enforcing contracts.

 The developers need to accomplish the following while hand-coding:

-- Develop the UIs for the renters and farmers including CLI.
+1. Develop the UIs for the renters and farmers, including CLI.

-- Build the P2P network, so that the renters can upload their files while the farmers can download and store them on their computers.
+2. Build the P2P network so that the renters can upload their files while the farmers can download and store them on their computers.

-- Implement the redundancy in the system: A P2P network may have unreliable farmers, and sufficient redundancy is needed to ensure that the file is stored in multiple locations.
+4. Implement the redundancy in the system: A P2P network may have unreliable farmers, and sufficient redundancy is needed to ensure the file is stored in multiple locations.

-- There are two distinct concepts that can be used for ensuring redundancy in a P2P network, and these are called ’simple replication‘ and ’erasure coding‘.
+5. There are two distinct concepts that can be used to ensure redundancy in a P2P network, and these are called simple replication and erasure coding.

-- In this guide, I recommend the simple replication method where multiple copies will be replicated in different farming nodes.
-The reason is that the erasure coding method is highly complex and adds additional overheads to the file upload and download stages.
+6. In this guide, I recommend the simple replication method, where multiple copies replicate in different farming nodes.
+The reason is that the erasure coding method is highly complex and adds additional overhead to the file upload and download stages.

-- Implement the sharding of the renters’ file: Developers need to evaluate various sharding options, e.g. sharding by keeping the size of a shard constant, and sharding by keeping the number of shards constant.
+7. Implement the sharding of the renters’ file: Developers need to evaluate various sharding options, e.g., sharding by keeping the size of a shard constant and sharding by keeping the number of shards constant.

-- Implement an audit process to prove that the file is retrievable from the shards.
+9. Implement an audit process to prove the file is retrievable from the shards.

 This will be a complex project, and we recommend the following learning resources for the developers:

-- This Blockgeeks online course for Solidity, i.e. the proprietary language of Ethereum for coding smart contracts;
+6. This Blockgeeks online course for Solidity, i.e., the proprietary language of Ethereum for coding smart contracts;

-- The website ’dappsforbeginners‘ for the developers to get guidance on how to create DApps.
+7. The website dappsforbeginners is for developers to get guidance on how to create DApps.

 The decentralized cloud storage platform market is most certainly a lucrative one.
 The potential to disrupt the existing cloud storage behemoths is real and enormous.
 Blockchain start-ups are already racing to gain market share.

-Here are a few examples of such start-ups:
+Here are a few examples of such start-ups with decentralized storage solutions:

-Storj: In addition to providing the platform I described above, Storj has built impressive decentralized cloud storage capacity, making it the market leader.
+Storj: In addition to providing the platform I described above, Storj has built impressive decentralized cloud storage capacity, making it the market leader with a massive global network of storage nodes.

 Renters can pay in USD while farmers are paid in the STORJ token.
 This token is built using the ERC-20 standard because the Storj network is itself a DApp on the Ethereum blockchain.
 There is no crypto mining for the STORJ tokens.

-Although Storj controls the access to the network, it’s far more decentralized than the current centralized service providers, because Storj can’t access the data renters upload.
+Although Storj controls the access to the network, it’s far more decentralized than the providers of current centralized storage systems because Storj can’t access the data renters upload.

-Sia Network: Sia is a competitor to Storj, and ranks second in this market.
-It works like Storj, i.e. uses encryption, sharding, redundancy, and audit.
+Sia Network: Sia is a competitor to Storj and ranks second in this market.
+It works like Storj, i.e., it uses encryption, sharding, redundancy, and audit.
 However, it has its own blockchain network, which supports smart contracts.

 Trusted by